mohanmca/cassandra_playground/Architecture.md

   * Mostly latest paritions will have latest records
   * If two keys are matching, but if there is tombstone, and gc-grace-seconds are elapsed deleted records evicted, not written to new SS-TABLE
   * Despite there could be tombstore, but if gc_grace_seconds not breached, tombstone stored in new partition (for data-resurrection during repair)
+* Not all tombstones are discarded during compaction.
+* A new partition on disk be larger than either of its input partition segments after a compaction, if later partition segments are made up of mostly INSERT operations.
+* Benefits from compactions are
+  * More optimal disk usage
+  * Faster reads
+  * Less memory pressure

 ### Compacting SSTables